ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 ## Choosing the right editor

-You can create Markdown documents in any text editor–just remember to replace the **.txt** extension with **.md** when saving.

-This means you can use Notepad for Windows or TextEditor for macOS although there are more convenient options.
+You can create Markdown documents in any text editor, such as Notepad for Windows or TextEditor for macOS, although you may want to try more convenient options.

 Windows users might enjoy [ghostwriter](https://wereturtle.github.io/ghostwriter/).
 This free editor provides live preview of your document and comes with  built-in light and dark themes.